The Blurred Line Between Tragic Accident And Homicide

 In DaCosta, an officer was chasing a suspect who ran across a six-lane expressway.
 During the chase the officer fell off the median, was struck by a moving vehicle, and died.
 In Matos, officers responded to a restaurant where a robbery was in progress.
 One of the officers saw a suspect climb the ladder to the roof.
 The officer pursued the suspect onto the roof, fell down an airshaft and died.
 In Kibbe, the defendants kidnapped the victim, robbed him and dumped him on the side of an unlit road.
 The victim, who was highly intoxicated, was in the middle of the road when a motorist struck and killed him.

 As precedent goes, these cases are a bit odd.
 While DaCosta and Matos are definitely instructive on the legal parameters of causation, it is difficult to see how those cases support a finding of causation in the matter of James Ryan.
 Both of those cases stand for the legal principle that if you are being chased by the police and one of the officers is killed during that chase, you have legally “caused” that death.
 Ryan was not fleeing.
-He allegedly got into an auto accident.
+He allegedly got into an auto accident, if he had done, he should know what to do when an accident happens.
 The fact that he may have been intoxicated is relevant, but it is not nearly enough to close the gaping hole in the causation argument.

 The Kibbe case shows exactly how far the Second Department had to stretch to find a legal basis to sustain Ryan’s case.
 While the facts of Kibbe are closer to Ryan’s than DaCosta and Matos, the Second Department should not get any points for finding a more similar case than others that were quite different.
 In Kibbe, the assailants took a highly intoxicated man into a secluded road outside Rochester (basically Canada) on December 30.
 The fact that they dumped the victim out with little clothing in almost 0 degree weather may have contributed to the jury’s decision to convict (and the Court of Appeals decision to affirm that conviction).
 But notwithstanding the frigid elements, Kibbe basically holds that if you dump a drunk person (the autopsy showed his BAC was .25%) on the side of a non-lit highway in the dead of winter and that person is hit by a car, you have legally caused the death of that person.